Hugo-SEQUIER/docs-trophe/docs/team.md

 ## Meet the Founder

 Hello!
-My name is Hugo SEQUIER, a 23-year-old French student based in Paris.
+My name is <a href="https://linktr.ee/sequierh" target="_blank">Hugo SEQUIER</a>, a 23-year-old French student based in Paris.
 I am currently working as a Data Scientist apprentice in the construction industry.
 My passion for new technologies drives me to contribute to the ongoing revolution within this ever-evolving ecosystem.

 ## About Trophē